LevinJ/SFND_Lidar_Obstacle_Detection/README.md

 ### Euclidean Clutering

-Intuively speaking, Euclidean clustering cluster points as one group if their euclidean distance is within a specific range d. below are the steps,
+Intuitively speaking, Euclidean clustering cluster points as one group if their euclidean distance are within a specific range d. below are the steps,

 1) start with a point, pick all of  neighbours B within distance d
-2) iterate on all of the points in B
+2) enumerate all of the points in B and perfrom step 1) on them
-3) gourp the points obtained in 1) and 2) as a cluster, remvoe them from the points set, and continue to cluster remaining points.
+3) group the points obtained in 1) and 2) as a cluster, remove them from the point set, and continue to cluster remaining points.

 <img src="media/clustered.png" width="700" height="400" />